miltondsantos/TimeSeries_ARIMA_Prophet_LLM/README.md

 This repo aims to compare the results using three techniques for time series analysis:

-1) A traditional approach and check its results, a.k.a.
-ARIMA.
+1) ARIMA is a traditional approach to check this type of analysis.
 2) Another using the Prophet has ML resources.
 3) LLM will check its behavior to predict values and plot graphs.